Revised CBSE Class 12 Economics Syllabus (Reduced 30%): PDF Download

 CBSE Class 12 Economics Marking Scheme 2020-21

 The economics theory paper consists of a total of 80 marks.
-It is divided into two parts of 40 marks each and 20 marks are allotted for project work.
+It is divided into two parts of 40 marks each and 20 marks are allotted for class 12 economic project work.
 To score good marks in the upcoming Economics exam 2021, students must know the weightage of each unit and prepare accordingly.
 Given below is the CBSE class 12 economics unit-wise weightage as per the revised CBSE class 12 Eco syllabus.
+Economics syllabus class 12 CBSE 2020-21 has been reduced by 30% and hence there are some major changes in the marks distribution of each chapter.
+You can also find the CBSE class 12 syllabus and marks distribution for other subjects as well.

 |Part A||Introductory Macroeconomics|